How to create a successful Remote Onboarding experience: An essential guide

 Onboarding is a significant part of the employee lifecycle and enables employees to learn about their company, understand their job roles and responsibilities, and ultimately, create a wow experience for the newly hired employees.
 An efficient onboarding program increases the likelihood of better employee engagement and improve retention rates.
 When employees are supported with the necessary resources and along with sufficient training, they are more productive and experience better job satisfaction.

-There is a variety of social, conferencing, and digital collaboration tools to make remote working successful.
-But an Office 365 intranet can integrate productivity apps and your line of business applications to make a comprehensive digital workplace.
+There is a variety of social, conferencing, digital collaboration tools, and effective onboarding practices to make remote working successful.
+But an Office 365 (now renamed Microsoft 365) intranet can integrate productivity apps and your line of business applications to make a comprehensive digital workplace.

 Conventionally, onboarding is designed as a face-to-face practice when the HR introduces the newly hired employee with the team and management, providing first-hand overview of business and job description, arranging for team trainings, and much more.
 After all, starting a job is better when you can have a chat over coffee, meet new colleagues.
 But with the shift to remote working practices, COVID-19 is changing everything upside down.
 Well, it does not mean that the companies need to compromise on their onboarding practices.